ddev/ddev.com/src/content/blog/moving-cms-sites-around-local-servers.md

 Any web developer will have to move a site from one place to another periodically, so mastering the concepts and the details are important.
 The details are a little different from CMS to CMS, but the big picture stays mostly the same.
 Please note that many people have many opinions about all of this, and some people will disapprove of what I say, but it’s intended to teach you the basic process, not the exact procedure.
 It also will necessarily be incomplete, since there’s no way to cover every platform or CMS, or every permutation of deployment.

 1. **Move the code for the website**.
-If the site is just an HTML/JS site, you’re done.
+If the site is an HTML/JS site, you’re done.
 (Typically the code is checked via Git or some other source management situation, so it can be checked out in the new location.)
 2. **Move the database**, which has dynamic content in it.
-In many cases this is just one database, but in complex situations it could be more than one database.
+In many cases this is one database, but in complex situations it could be more than one database.
 3. **Move the user-generated or dynamic files**.
 On Drupal, for example, the sites/default/files directory typically has all these user-generated or dynamic files.
 (There may be more than one directory of user-generated/dynamic files.
 In Drupal there may be private files in a directory outside the docroot.)
 4. **Move the exported configuration**.
 In Drupal 8+, for example, the config_sync_directory has this explicit exported configuration.
 5. **Build the site in the new location**.
 Although older sites didn’t have a build process for deployment, almost all the newer ones do.
 At the very minimum, this is typically a `composer install` to populate the vendor directory, which is often not checked into code.
 But there may be far more sophisticated requirements to the build, like an `npm install` or a `compass compile`.
 The basic idea is that your site may have a deployment build process which will have to be replicated in the new location.